 - What baby walkers are, and what they’re used for

 - The safety issues and developmental issues associated with these devices

 - Plus, better choices for optimal development and safety

 Baby walkers are devices that babies (and toddlers) can use to walk before they are able to walk on their own.

 Over the time baby walkers have gone by many names, including go-cart, standing stool, baby runners, walking stools, and trainers.
-Baby walkers have long been used as a form of exercise to teach infants to walk.
 During the 17th century, it was thought that baby walkers helped baby be upright “both physically and morally.”

-Today baby walkers are usually made of hard plastic, with wheels on the bottom.
+Today these walking devices are usually made of hard plastic, with wheels on the bottom.

-Another kind of baby walker is a stationary baby walker (the same design, but they only go in a circle or don’t move at all).
+Another kind of device is a stationary baby walker (the same design, but they only go in a circle or don’t move at all).
 See an example here.